 Since Hurricane Ike in 2008, Galveston County has been the recipient of a multitude of grant funds to assist with disaster recovery.
-Pursuant to 2008, the county continues to use grant monies to restore beaches and dunes, remediate and improve infrastructure, restore county facilities and repair, rebuild and elevate homes.
+The county continues to use grant monies to restore beaches and dunes, remediate and improve infrastructure, restore county facilities and repair, rebuild and elevate homes.

-The chart below shows the revenues and expenditures per capita excluding the grant funds for the period including fiscal year 2012 through 2016.
-Per capita data was provided by the U.S. Census Bureau population estimates.
+The chart below shows the revenues and expenditures per capita excluding the grant funds for the period including fiscal year 2013 through 2017.
+Population data was provided by the U.S. Census Bureau.

-Please click here to view Galveston County's Finance Summary for FY2016 in addition to the information provided below.
+Please view Galveston County's Finance Summary for FY2017 in addition to the information provided below.